Simon-Nicholas Henri Linguet: Around Europe

 Linguet, however, continued his freelance career, now attacking and now supporting the government, in the Annales politiques, civiles et litteraires, published from 1777 to 1792, first at London, then at Brussels and finally at Paris.
 Attempting to return to France in 1780 he was arrested for a caustic attack on the duc de Duras (1715-1789), an academician and marshal of France, and imprisoned nearly two years in the Bastille.

 He then went to London, and thence to Brussels, where, for his support of the reforms of Joseph II, he was ennobled and granted an honorarium of one thousand ducats.
 In 1786 he was permitted by Vergennes to return to France as an Austrian counselor of state, and to sue the duc d'Aiguillon (1720–88), the former minister of Louis XV, for fees due him for legal services rendered some fifteen years earlier.
 He obtained judgment to the amount of 24,000 livres.
 Linguet received the support of Marie Antoinette; his fame at the time surpassed that of his rival Pierre Beaumarchais, and almost excelled that of Voltaire.
 Shortly afterwards he visited the emperor at Vienna to plead the case of Van der Noot and the rebels of Brabant.
 Linguet warned during the 1770s and 1780s that the systematic laissez-faire theories of the Philosophes and Turgot's suppression of the guilds would dissolve the traditional ties of society and lead to a conflict between a mass of unemployed people and an oppressive police state; he argued that only a politics of subsistence, welfare, and preventative nurture would prevent the coming revolution.

 Execution

 During the early years of the French Revolution he issued several pamphlets against Mirabeau, who returned his ill-will with interest, calling him 'the ignorant and bombastic M. Linguet, advocate of Neros, sultans and viziers'.
-On his return to Paris in 1791 he defended the rights of the Haitian revolutionaries before the National Assembly.
-His last work was a defense of Louis XVI.
-He retired to Marnes-la-Coquette near Ville d'Avray to escape the Reign of Terror, but was sought out and summarily condemned to death for having flattered the despots of Vienna and London.
+On his return to Paris in 1791 he defended the rights of those involved in the 1791 slave rebellion in Saint-Domingue before the National Assembly.
+His last work was a defence of Louis XVI.
+He retired to Marnes-la-Coquette near Ville-d'Avray to escape the Reign of Terror, but was sought out and summarily condemned to death for supposedly having glorified the monarchs of Britain and Austria.
 He was guillotined in Paris on 27 June 1794.